 The majority of the publications mentioned are listed on PubMed and the PMID number is included with most of the references which, if entered into PubMed, will take you to the original full abstract.
 If FREE is mentioned, a free full copy can be accessed from the PubMed entry.
 As my life and my family, until they went their own ways, were influenced by my professional activities it seemed important to include them at various stages.

 The “Paper Trail History” was written in 2020.
-I have added comments on the subsequent significance and follow-up of some of the reports.
+I have added comments on the subsequent significance and follow-up of some of the reports and the people described.

 How did I enter the Paper Trail?